-AdventureTerra LLC was started in 2012 by Leo Rosen.
+AdventureTerra LLC was started in 2012 by Leo Rosen-Fischer.
 Leo's parents and grandparents come from a long line of Swiss mountaineers and rock climbers.
 The company has allowed Leo to share his love of nature and climbing to a larger audience.

 Leo also has a Masters in Nutrition from the National University of Natural Medicine.
 He provides clinical nutrition services, and is working towards opening a non-profit restaurant in Portland, Oregon.
 Check out his nutrition website! https://www.nutritionintherightplace.com/

-When not climbing you will find Leo playing strategy games, dancing, sailing, and traveling with his fiancee.
+When not climbing you will find Leo playing board/video games, dancing bachat and swing, sailing, and traveling.

 Matthew Cunningham is the general manager of AdventureTerra LLC.
 He started climbing with the company in 2017.
 Matthew has been working on ropes courses, zip lines and in tree house construction for over a decade.

 Matthew has a Bachelors of Science from Bowling Green State University where he studied Environmental Science.
 He specialized in education and interpretation.

 When not climbing you may find him kayaking, biking, farming or swimming on the island.